Ali Summit and Negro Industrial and Economic Union

 The Ali/Cleveland Summit

 On June 4, 1967, Cleveland photojournalist Tony Tomsic took an iconic snapshot of some of the biggest names in professional and collegiate sports.
-Former and current Cleveland Browns players—Jim Brown, John Wooten, Curtis McClinton, Sidney Williams, Bobby Mitchell, Jim Shorter, Willie Davis, and Walter Beach III—then-attorney Carl Stokes, community activist Lorenzo Ashley, and basketball stars Bill Russell and Lew Alcindor all held a press conference to support boxer Muhammad Ali’s stance on his refusal to be inducted into Vietnam.
+Former and current Cleveland Browns players—Jim Brown, John Wooten, Curtis McClinton, Sidney Williams, Bobby Mitchell, Jim Shorter, Willie Davis, and Walter Beach III—then-attorney Carl Stokes, community activist Lorenzo Ashley, and basketball stars Bill Russell and Lew Alcindor all held a press conference to support boxer Muhammad Ali’s stance on his refusal to be inducted into the army to fight the war in Vietnam.

 A short multimedia presentation put together by the Cleveland Restoration Society on the Ali Summit and Negro Industrial and Economic Union.